Rulemaking

 Current Projects

-Rules Governing Architect, Land Surveyor and Professional Engineer Licensure Requirements; and Housekeeping Updates.
+Rules Governing Architects, Professional Engineers, Land Surveyors, Landscape Architects, Geoscientists, and Certified Interior Designers Licensure/Certification Requirements; and Housekeeping Updates.
 Minnesota Rules, Chapter 1800 (R‑04898)

-The Board requests comments on possible amendments to rules governing architect, land surveyor and professional engineer licensure requirements, and housekeeping items for Chapter 1800.
-The Board published a request for comments in the September 16, 2024, State Register.
+The Board requests comments on possible amendments to the rules governing architects, professional engineers, land surveyors, landscape architects, geoscientists, and certified interior designers licensure/certification requirements, and housekeeping items.
+The Board published an updated request for comments on February 2, 2026.

 The Board is considering rule amendments to:

-• allow for direct registration for both the Fundamentals of Engineering and Principles and Practice of Engineering examinations, with individuals applying to the Board for licensure after completion of the education, examination, and experience requirements;
+• Allow for direct registration for both the Fundamentals of Engineering and the Principles and Practice of Engineering examinations, with individuals applying to the Board for licensure after completion of the education, examination, and experience requirements;

-• modify the professional examination requirements for licensure as a land surveyor to reflect changes by NCEES to the exam structure and content;
+• Modify the professional examination requirements for land surveying to reflect changes by NCEES to the examination structure and content;

 About the Request for Comments Stage in Rulemaking